 The Institute for Global Negotiation (IGN) is a non-profit, politically neutral association established under Article 60 ff. of the Swiss Civil Code.
-The Institute is hosted by the Chair of Political Philosophy at the University of Zurich holds a seat on the Board and collaborates with IGN in organising and hosting events at university.
+The Chair of Political Philosophy at the University of Zurich holds a seat on the Board and collaborates with IGN in organising and hosting events at university.
 The Institute is managed by a Board with support from an Advisory Council.
 The statutes of the association can be found here.

 The IGN aims to improve the understanding of the nature and processes of global negotiation among students, academics and practitioners.
 In particular, the IGN promotes the use of negotiation and conflict resolution skills to address global challenges and foster cooperation.
 The IGN is also committed to seeking out exchange and collaboration between individuals and institutions engaged in the theoretical and practical fields of global negotiation.
 To achieve these aims members of the IGN, participate in research projects, organise events and courses as well as develop teaching resources.

 The association was originally founded in 2014 as the Global Negotiation Conference, an annual event that sought to advance the theoretical and practical study of negotiation among students across academic disciplines.
 The conference grew out of the ‘International Negotiations’ seminar at the University of Bern before being hosted by ETH Zurich and the University of Zurich.
 To take into account its growing membership and increased activities, the association was renamed the Institute for Global Negotiation in February 2021.